Catch the Fair One

-Catch the Fair One is a 2021 American thriller film written, directed, and produced by Josef Kubota Wladyka, based on a story by Wladyka and Kali Reis in her film debut.
-It stars Reis, Daniel Henshall, Tiffany Chu, Michael Drayer, Lisa Emery, Kimberly Guerrero, and Kevin Dunn.
+Catch the Fair One is a 2021 American thriller film written, directed, and produced by Josef Kubota Wladyka, based on a story by Wladyka and Kali Reis.
+It stars Reis in her film debut, along with Daniel Henshall, Tiffany Chu, Michael Drayer, Lisa Emery, Kimberly Guerrero, and Kevin Dunn.

 The plot follows a young American Indian woman and former boxer named Kaylee who voluntarily joins a sex trafficking ring to find her missing younger sister.
 The film premiered at the Tribeca Film Festival on June 12, 2021.
 It was released in the United States on February 11, 2022, by IFC Films.
 The film was met with critical acclaim, with praise aimed towards the story and performances.
 At the 37th Independent Spirit Awards, Reis received a nomination for Best Female Lead.

 Plot

 Kaylee, an American Indian woman and former professional boxer, is now a drug addict living in a women's shelter and working as a waitress.
 Some time ago, Kaylee's younger sister Weeta was abducted and forced into prostitution by a sex trafficking ring.
 She is one of the hundreds of young girls who go missing every year.
 No one has heard of her since, and Kaylee has since been forced to conduct her own search as the authorities show no interest.

 After finding a lead on Weeta's whereabouts, Kaylee meets the procurer of a local trafficking ring and convinces him she is desperately in need of money.
 The man takes pictures, gives her drugs, and masturbates while watching her undress before agreeing to contact a buyer looking for a "Native girl".

 Bobby is the son of the ring's kingpin, Willie.
 Kaylee is chloroformed, tied up, and taken by Bobby to the buyer's home.
 She wakes up alone in a basement and using a razor blade hidden under her tongue, she cuts herself free.
 Once Bobby and the buyer arrive, Bobby explains that he knows what she is trying to do and that she will never find her sister.
 When he leaves the room, and the buyer prepares to rape her, Kaylee pulls out the razor blade, kills the buyer, and runs away.
 Willie and his crew arrive to get rid of the dead body.
 Kaylee returns to the house and hides in Bobby's car.
 She sees Willie hit Bobby and order him to leave.